yusefmosiah/choir-collective/docs/Reward_Summary.md

 - **AI Model Enhancements**:

-  - Improve the Chorus Loop's ability to assess prior relevance and impact, refining the quality metrics used in reward calculations.
+  - Improve the Chorus Cycle's ability to assess prior relevance and impact, refining the quality metrics used in reward calculations.

 - **Governance and Parameters Adjustment**: